ninap41/Angular-Chrome-Extension-Datamuse/README.md

 ![](words1.png)

+Adding Soon: lowDB for filesync storage to a local json file and revised go/back for word history

 ## Getting it Into Chrome

-*latest build in dist april 27th, 2019* load unpacked extension in extension settings developer mode at this directory  `dist/chrome-angular`.
+*latest build in dist May 1st, 2019* load unpacked extension in extension settings developer mode at this directory  `dist/chrome-angular`.
 Icon should show in extensions (lil book icon).

 ## Development server